-I said pantries, don’t be disgusting.
-But if you want to skip to the good bit and get straight to cooking, feel free.
-Those that want some pantry guidance, keep reading.
+If you want to skip to the good bit and get straight to cooking, feel free, but for those that want some guidance with assembling a pantry that stays ready, keep reading.

-They are very much skeleton items in a lot of recipes so having a nice amount of some of these ingredients ensures I sleep at night.
+They are very much the skeleton items for a lot of my go-to recipes, especially the ones I document on this silly little website of mine, so having a nice amount of some of these ingredients ensures I sleep at night, and could ensure that you have the wherewithal to approach my recipe, and your cooking time, with confidence.

 - Cumin – my favourite.
-Tacos, chillies.
+In tacos, on meats, on vegetables, on hummus, in curries, on life.
 It’s unstoppable.

-- Paprika – I keep mine sweet and smoky and in the vintage, colourful tin I bought it in
+- Paprika – I keep mine sweet and smoky and in the vintage, colourful tin I bought it in, just for pretty’s sake.

-- Garam masala – the basis of all good curries start here
+- Garam masala – the basis of all good curries start here, and in a pinch, could pep up a lovely cucumber, yogurt, and mint sauce.

-- Garlic powder – for when mincing garlic is just too much
+- Garlic powder – for when mincing garlic is just too much, and for flour dredges when anything is fried.

 - Herbs de Provence – literally I throw this in everything.
 It’s a mix of a bunch of herbs so saves you the hassle.

-- Oregano – because that pizza’ish taste is just too damn good
+- Oregano – because pizza doesn’t have that pizza’ish without it.

 - That’s it – anything else just tastes like dusty grass

-- Flavourless – completes out my three essentials
+- Flavourless – like vegetable or sunflower.
+This completes out my three essentials.

 - Fish sauce – in a big, smelly bottle.
 Hold your nose if you’re squeamish.